neumino/neumino.github.io/movies.md

 ### Doctor Sleep
-*Released on 2019-11-08, vote average 7*
+*Released on 2019-11-08, vote average 6.9*

-A traumatized, alcoholic Dan Torrance meets Abra, a kid who also has the ability to &#34;shine.&#34; He tries to protect her from the True Knot, a cult whose goal is to feed off people like them in order to remain immortal.
+A traumatized, alcoholic Dan Torrance meets Abra, a kid who also has the ability to &#34;shine.&#34; He tries to protect her from the True Knot, a cult whose goal is to feed off of people like them in order to remain immortal.

 <iframe id="player"
 	type="text/html"